 ► An entire organism has been modeled in terms of its molecular components by researchers at Stanford

-► Complex phenotypes can be modeled by integrating cell processes into a single software-based model
+► Complex phenotypes can be modeled by medicine pharmacy processes into a single software-based model

 ► Unobserved cellular behaviors are predicted by model of M. genitalium